 The next actions you take depend on your ability to safely do so.
 Keep in mind that many of these actions can be taken by a lawyer on your behalf if you are unable to do them yourself.

-Dos Following a Car Accident:
+Dos Following a Car Accident

 - Call the Police: If your car accident resulted in an injury or you believe there is over $500 worth of property damage involved, then you must report the accident.
 In addition to legal reporting requirements, calling the West Palm Beach Police Department is a helpful way to ensure the safety of everyone involved.
 A responding officer will also create a police report, which can be useful supporting evidence for your car accident claim.